When it comes to marketing to a B2B audience, regular B2C marketing strategies simply don’t cut it.

 LinkedIn is the platform of choice for B2B marketers.
 And it works.
 80% of social media marketing leads come from LinkedIn.

 Here's an example of a LinkedIn Ad:

-Your social media marketing strategy should be focused on building brand awareness.
-It may be the first touchpoint a customer has with your brand and it’s the ideal place to be sharing the high quality B2B content you are creating through your content marketing strategy.
+Your social media strategy should be focused on building brand awareness.
+It may be the first touchpoint a customer has with your brand and it’s the ideal place to be sharing the valuable information you are creating through your content marketing strategy.

 59% of B2B marketers say that email marketing is their top revenue channel.
 Email presents a huge opportunity for your business.